raffyakbarsyah/Etch-a-sketch/README.md

 ## 📌 Introduction

 This project is a browser-based sketchpad that mimics the behavior of an Etch-A-Sketch.
 It was created as a DOM manipulation exercise as part of [The Odin Project](https://www.theodinproject.com/).
-The goal was to practice dynamic HTML element creation, event handling, and layout with Flexbox.

 ---